 “Cauliflower is a cruciferous vegetable that has become a popular substitute for pizza crust and rice.
-It's no surprise why — one cup chopped has under 30 calories and 85 percent of your daily value of vitamin C,” says Lainey Younkin, MS, RD, LDN, founder of Lainey Younkin Nutrition in Boston, MA.
+It's no surprise why — one cup chopped has under 30 calories and 85 percent of your daily value of vitamin C,” says Lainey Younkin, RD, founder of Lainey Younkin Nutrition in Boston, MA.
 “You can also roast cauliflower ‘steaks’ for a more flavorful option.”

 Recipe box: For a 30-minute weeknight meal, try this Cauliflower Steak seasoned with a smoky shawarma spices blend, roasted until tender with a crust, and served with chutney, from Minimalist Baker.

 “Brussels sprouts are cruciferous vegetables, which means they're loaded with cancer-fighting compounds,” says Younkin.
 “They are also high in vitamin K, which helps your blood clot.
 Shred them in a food processor and use as a base for your next salad or simply roast them on a baking sheet in the oven — add a little maple syrup for a sweet-savory punch.”